 Want to concentrate on the North Island?
-The "Jill" is ideal for you – whether you have 2 weeks or 12 months, as it includes almost all of the North Island, with the exception of the Bay of Islands.
+The "Short North" is ideal for you – whether you have 2 weeks or 12 months, as it includes almost all of the North Island, with the exception of the Bay of Islands.

 This pass also includes travel down to New Zealand's capital city - Wellington.
 You'll get to experience the beachside town of Raglan, the volcanoes of the Central Plateau, Rotorua, Taupo and more on this flexible hop on hop off bus pass.